 • Establish a basic foundation and understanding of dental implants, their biologic basis, and applicability in restoring single edentulous areas

-• Predictably diagnose and treatment plans for conventional single-tooth implants
+• Predictably diagnose and create treatment plans for conventional single-tooth implants

 • Understand and manage complications with single tooth implants in both anterior and posterior areas